tattersoftware/codeigniter4-schemas/README.md

 * *Publish*: (not yet available) Modifies environments to match schema specs

 The **Schemas** service is also available to simplify a workflow with convenient wrapper functions.
+At its most basic (with automation enabled), the service will draft, archive, and return a schema with one simple command:

+	$schema = service('schemas')->get();

+You may want to control when portions of the workflow take place to optimize performance.
 Here is an example of one common process, mapping the default database group and storing the resulting schema to the cache: